Servideska/HPC/doc.zih.tu-dresden.de/docs/software/spec.md

 !!! failure "PMIX ERROR"

-    It looks like pmix_init failed for some reason; your parallel process is likely to abort.
+    It looks like the function `pmix_init` failed for some reason; your parallel process is likely to abort.
 There are many reasons that a parallel process can fail during pmix_init; some of which are due to configuration or environment problems.
 This failure appears to be an internal failure;